maxcountryman/flask-uploads/docs/index.rst

 have heavy upload traffic, you can have a faster production server like Nginx serve the uploads.

-Since Flask 0.6 you can set `MAX_CONTENT_LENGTH` to limit the size of uploaded files.
+By default Flask doesn't put any limits on the size of the uploaded data.
+To limit the max upload size, you can use Flask's `MAX_CONTENT_LENGTH`.

 Upload Sets